-Health/Hospital/First Aid: YOU SHOULD NOT DRINK TAP WATER.Purchase a “garrafon” (20 liter bottle) of purified water for your home.
+Health/Hospital/First Aid:You should not drink tap water.Purchase a “garrafon” (20 liter bottle) of purified water for your home.
 Small, medium, and large size bottles of purified water are for sale at various stores and restaurants.
-(To assist Sayulimpia’s recycling project, please try to reuse you personal water bottle by refilling it from your home garaffon.
+(To assist Sayulimpia’s recycling project, please try to reuse your personal water bottle by refilling it from your home garaffon.
 Thank you).
 The town’s restaurants have an excellent record for cleanliness and you may be confident that vegetables & fruits have been thoroughly sanitized and that ice is safely made from bottled water.

 Post Office:There is no post office for mail in Sayulita.
-The closest is in Bucerias or La Peñita and also in Puerto Vallarta at the airport.
+You may, however, send postcards home from Yah Yah Cafe, just off the plaza next to the church.
+Look for the pink box that says Correo.
+The closest post office is in Bucerias or La Peñita and also in Puerto Vallarta at the airport.
 Stamps may be purchased in Sayulita at the Telmex office on Av.
 Revolucion (at the one-way split) and safely posted at the red post box (Buzon) on the wall outside.

 Money Exchange/ATMs:Check the daily exchange rates for the Mexican peso against US dollars, Canadian dollars, and the Euro.
-You can use US & Canadian dollars (not traveler checks) at most of the stores and restaurants in Sayulita and the surrounding area, but you will get better exchange rates at the “Casa de Cambios” (Money Exchanges) and from ATMs.
+You can use US & Canadian dollars (no checks) at most of the stores and restaurants in Sayulita and the surrounding area, but you will get better exchange rates at the “Casa de Cambios” (Money Exchanges) and from ATMs.
 In Sayulita there are “Casa de Cambios” on Av.
-Revolucion just off the plaza opposite “El Expresso” coffee shop, and Calle Delfin just off the plaza next to Ruben's Deli, and at the one-way split on Av.
-Revolucion at Sayulita Money Exchange and Telcel office.
+Revolucion just off the plaza opposite “El Espresso” coffee shop, and Calle Delfin just off the plaza next to Ruben's Deli.
 Opening hours vary.

 Sayulita has several ATM cash machines.
-All ATM machines charge a $7–$10 peso surcharge (plus your bank’s international fee.)
+All ATM machines charge a $29–$90 peso surcharge (plus your bank’s international fee.)

 For fresh fish, visit Pescaderia Piolin (tel.
 322-291-3079) near the road bridge; and for meat there are now modern butchers shops (Carniceria) in town.
 Try Carniceria Tranco’s opposite MiniSuper Rodolfo or El Tapatio opposite Rollie’s.
 Sayulita truly offers a great selection of fresh fish and meats.

 Liquor, Wine & Beer: Liquor stores and beer depositos as well as the tiendas around town should be able to satisfy your requirements - some stores are better stocked than others.
-The best way to buy beer in Sayulita is by the case.
+The best way to buy beer in Sayulita is by the case at the depositos.
 You will pay around $168-$180 pesos/case and a $50-$70 pesos deposit – keep deposit receipt safe for a refund upon leaving.
 Make sure to exchange your empty bottles each time in order to avoid the repeatedly repaying the deposit.

 During holiday periods, impromptu beach-parties are frequent, especially in front of Cameron’s Sayulita camground.
 Saturday nights sometimes offers a disco on the basketball court and on Sundays maybe a bull-riding/live concert at the rodeo ring.
 After-hours parties and raves happen occasionally so ask around.
 To round off a perfect night ….
 Just look up at the bountiful stars in the Sayulita skies!